scjx123/ip/docs/DeveloperGuide.md

 1. blah

 ### 4.2 Statistic Feature
 The statistic mechanism is facilitated by the StatsAction class.
-It extends Action class, and takes in an Arr
+It extends Action class, and internally stores an arraylist of Item object in `targetList`.
+Additionally, it implements the following operation

 ### 4.3 Checker Feature